heathhenley/AOC/2024/README.md

 one and the previous one - I think I'll add ocaml at some point but I've been a little busy that last couple of days - day 12 part 2 took a lot out of me to get working.

+EDIT: simpler than I realized - should have written it down, only two eqnx and two unknowns, don't need np or anything fancy, just eliminate one of the unknowns solve and plug back in